Khushichetule09/Book-Store/README.md

 📚 Book Haven – A Beautiful & Responsive Book Store Website

 Welcome to Book Haven, a sleek and modern online bookstore built entirely with HTML5 and CSS3.
-This project offers a stunning, fully responsive UI designed to deliver an elegant and immersive experience for book lovers.
-Whether you're browsing from a phone or desktop, the design adapts seamlessly. 📱💻
+This project offers a visually stunning and fully responsive UI designed to deliver an elegant and immersive experience for book lovers.
+Whether you're browsing from a phone or desktop, the layout adapts seamlessly. 📱💻

+🌟 Live Preview

+A glimpse of the homepage with featured classics and a smooth UI

+Replace ./path-to-your-screenshot.png with the correct path or uploaded image URL in your repo.

 🌟 Explore Timeless Classics
 Dive into legendary literary masterpieces like: